prithvichari/Text-Game/Readme.txt

 Introduction:

+NOTE: This Readme file is best read as a txt file with word wrap mode enabled.

 This game was created as a final project for the Object-Oriented Programming class at the Rutgers University New Brunswick campus.
 It was created by a team of 5 team members who are Prithvi Chari, our group lead, then Obiageli Agbu, Tom Hoshia, Joseph Morath and then George McLaughlin.
 The purpose of the project was to create a text based adventure game that only uses text input commands, has items, has ways to win or lose the game and must be able to reset back to the beginning.
 Special thanks to our professor, Akash Pandey.

 Without further ado